Sample program for 7 days/6 nights

 Today, we head across the Laki lava field to the village of Vík where we make a photo stop.
 We take a stroll on the black lava beach and along the bird cliffs at Reynisfjara beach in South Iceland.
 We pass the glacier Mýrdalsjökull and the infamous volcano Eyjafjallajökull and continue to Skógafoss waterfall which is 62 meters high and belongs to the most impressive waterfalls in the country.
 Further west we reach the high but narrow Seljalandsfoss waterfall, which is 65 meters high and plunges over the mountain.
 In the evening you return to Reykjavik, where we stay two nights.

-Optional activities: Whale watching from Reykjavik or hike at Vatnajokull National Park or visit to Lava & volcano exhibition center
+Included choice of activities: Whale watching from Reykjavik or hike at Vatnajokull National Park or visit the Lava & volcano exhibition centre.

 Today we travel west.
 Borgarfjörður is known as the Saga Valley because of its many important historical events.
-We get a chance to climb the Grábrók volcano crater and visit Deildartunguhver, Europe's most powerful hot spring which produces 180 litres per second of water that is nearly boiling - 97° Celsius.
+We visit Deildartunguhver, Europe's most powerful hot spring which produces 180 litres per second of water that is nearly boiling - 97° Celsius.
 Nearby, we visit a local family and their horse farm, where you will be able to hug an Icelandic horse or take a selfie with your new friend.
 The family members tell us about living and farming in rural Iceland.
 Hraunfossar is a series of waterfalls pouring from beneath a wide lava field.
 Barnafoss – the Children’s falls, is nearby with its own tragic tale.
 We travel back along the scenic shores of Hvalfjordur Fjord.

 Day 7: DEPARTURE HOME (50 km/31 mls)